seoninja13/react-win-dir/docs/index.md

 - [SEO Structure](./architecture/seo-structure.md) - SEO optimization strategy
 - [Technical Implementation Plan](./architecture/technical-implementation-plan.md) - Implementation details
 - [Data Flow](./architecture/data-flow.md) - How data flows through the system

+**Primary Architecture Reference**: The primary reference for the Windows Doors CA website architecture is the comprehensive analysis document [Architecture Documentation](./architecture/architecture-documentation.md).
+This document contains a detailed analysis of the Window World LA website that we are replicating exactly.

 ### Features